heqmat/Subreaker/README.md

 # How to install Subreaker?
 Clone subreaker's repository from remote server <br>
-`git clone https://github.com/heqmat/subreaker.git` Example
+`git clone https://github.com/heqmat/subreaker.git` Example If you already installed setup.sh file you can write just like that.
+`subreaker -d kali.org  `
 # How to use Subreaker?
 ```
 python subreaker.py -h (Show all paramaters)